US citizens returning from overseas say they are waiting hours for coronavirus screening at airports

 As Americans are being urged to keep their distance from one another, travelers returning on flights from Europe say they are being made to wait for hours in close quarters at US airports to get screened for coronavirus.

-When they arrived at airports in Dallas, Chicago and New York, they faced long lines and confusion, several travelers told CNN.
+When they arrived in Dallas, Chicago and New York, they faced long lines and confusion, several travelers told CNN.
+At one New York airport, two travelers said they were alarmed when officials suggested they should share pens to fill out customs and medical forms.

 President Donald Trump has announced foreign nationals in 26 European countries will face restrictions entering the US, while Ireland and the United Kingdom will be added to the list at midnight Monday.